© 2025 WNIJ and WNIU

 WNIJ News explores how national uncertainty — in funding, staffing, and tariffs — impacts local communities in northern Illinois.

-Illinois State Climatologist Dr. Trent Ford discusses effects of federal cuts to the National Weather Service
+Illinois State Climatologist Dr. Trent Ford discusses effects of federal cuts on the National Weather Service

 Dr. Trent Ford is the Illinois State Climatologist and has been with the Prairie Research Institute at the University of Illinois since 2019.